hackermanx007/Yogabar-Task/readme.md

 ## Steps:

 1. Firstly, I've scraped all the reviews of the products that were available on Amazon site via Selenium with Nodejs.
-846 reviews were sraped for yogabar while 480 for our competitor.
+845 reviews were scraped for yogabar while 480 for our competitor.

-2. Then I've further analysed the data of our yogabar product (846 reviews scraped) and that of our competitior's (480 reviews)
+2. Then I've further analysed the data of our yogabar product (845 reviews scraped) and that of our competitior's (480 reviews)

-3. Then I had visiualised the data using Excel
+3. Then I had visualised the data using Excel

-4. And finally put in the form of ppt
+4. And finally it put in the form of ppt

 ---